Pfc. Analaura Esparza Gutierrez

 female U.S. soldier to die in combat operations since the start

-of the war and the first killed in action since President Bush
+and the first killed in action since President Bush declared

 Esparza-Gutierrez, from Houston, Texas, had arrived in Iraq on